 The data storage management market is intensely competitive, highly fragmented and characterized by rapidly changing technology and evolving standards.
-We currently compete with other providers of data and information management software as well as large and emerging storage hardware manufacturers that have developed or acquired their own data and information management software products.
+We currently compete with other providers of data and information management software as well as large storage hardware manufacturers that have developed or acquired their own data and information management software products.
 These manufacturers have the resources and capabilities to develop their own data and information management software applications, and many have been making acquisitions and broadening their efforts to include broader data and information management and storage products.
 These manufacturers and/or our other current and potential competitors may establish cooperative relationships among themselves or with third parties, creating new competitors or alliances.
 Large operating system and application vendors have introduced products or functionality that includes some of the same functions offered by our software applications.
 In the future, further development by these vendors could cause some features of our software applications to become redundant.

-Our primary competitors in the data and information management software applications market, each of which has one or more products that compete with a part of or our entire software suite, are Dell EMC, IBM, Veritas, Veeam, Rubrik and Cohesity.
+The following are our primary competitors in the data and information management software applications market, each of which has one or more products that compete with a part of or our entire software suite:

+- Dell EMC

+- IBM

+- Veritas

+- Veeam